 The KentuckianaWorks College Access Center (KCAC) is a One-Stop Center focusing on college access.
 It provides financial aid, educational and career counseling to adults and youth in the Louisville region and in Southern Indiana.
 A division of the KentuckianaWorks Foundation, KCAC is primarily funded by the U.S. Department of Education, Federal TRIO Programs.

 Free KCAC services include assistance in completing financial aid forms and career assessments, help in selecting a postsecondary institution, counseling to rehabilitate defaulted student loans, Internet use for college information and scholarship searches, and computer use to prepare for the ACT and SAT.
 The vast majority of KCAC customers are low-income, first-generation college entrants.
-The number served has increased 25 percent in the past two years, in large part because KCAC partners effectively with One-Stop Career Centers and community-based organizations to identify new customers.
+The number served has increased 25 percent in the past two years, in large part because KCAC partners effectively with Kentucky Career Center offices in the KentuckianaWorks region and community-based organizations to identify new customers.
 In 2012, KCAC served more than 4,600 customers, which is a record number for the office.

 Why are KCAC services so important to the region?
 Low educational attainment remains a significant barrier to the region's economic development.
 Several years of data indicate that the region continues to lag behind its key economic competitors on important indices.
-The Louisville area has the highest percentage of adults who have only a high school degree (34%) among its peer metro regions.
-Postsecondary institutions reported only slight growth in enrollment and degrees awarded from 2006 to 2007.
-The region ranks last among peer metros in the percentage of adults with a bachelor’s degree.
+The Louisville area has the highest percentage of adults who have only a high school degree (31.4 percent) among its 15 peer metro regions.
+Postsecondary institutions in the Greater Louisville region reported a 2.6 percent decline in enrollment in 2012 and a 1 percent increase in degrees awarded.
+The increase in degrees awarded is due to the students who enrolled in degree programs between 2009 and 2010 completing their work and graduating.
+The region ranks 15th among the 16 peer metros in the percentage of adults with a bachelor’s degree.
 The work of KCAC has never been needed more than now to help more of our citizens be successful in postsecondary education.